ldtags/MeasureParser/README.md

 # MeasureParser
-A command-line driven measure parsing application
+A tool for validating eTRM measure JSON files

 ## Development Setup
   1. Navigate to the root directory of the application in your CLI
+  2. Set up your virtual environment
-  2. Run the command  *pip install -r requirements.txt*
+  3. Run the command  *pip install -r requirements.txt*
+  4. Start coding!

 ## Building the Executable
   1. Navigate to the root directory of the application in your CLI
-  2. Run the command  *PyInstaller [path to main python file] --noconfirm*
+  2. Run the command  *PyInstaller --noconfirm main.spec*

 ## Running the Script
   1. Navigate to the src/measure_parser directory or the location of the executable in your CLI